bmar1/Plated/README.md

 ---

-### Contributing
+## 🤝 Contributing

-If you'd like to contribute, reach out to me on any social media and let's talk
+If you'd like to contribute, reach out to me on any social media and let's talk!

 Otherwise, feel free to leave some issues or pull requests!

+---

 ## 🙏 Acknowledgments

 - TheMealDB for recipe data
 - Walmart API for grocery pricing
-- Nutrionix API for calories/macros
+- Nutritionix API for calories/macros
 - The open-source community for inspiration and tools

+---

 **Built with ❤️ to make meal planning simple and budget-friendly**
----